ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-foundation/agenda.md

 !!! note

-Developer Foundation uses Katacode service extensively for hands-on labs.
+Developer Foundation uses Katacoda service extensively for hands-on labs.
 Katacoda is an interactive learning and training platform for software developers.
 Each student is given access to a new environment without the need to install all the required components by themselves.

 ## Concepts